Teach Me

 EBV infection affects blood and bone marrow, causing an excess of lymphocytes (a specific kind of white blood cell), and weakens the immune system, making it harder to fight infections.

-There are also cancers associated with EBV, including Burkitt’s lymphoma, nasopharyngeal carcinoma, Hodgkin’s disease and non-Hodgkin’s lymphoma.
+There are also cancers associated with EBV, including Burkitt’s lymphoma, nasopharyngeal cancer, Hodgkin’s disease and non-Hodgkin’s lymphoma.

 The bottom line